 We spent less than $2500 USD during our ten days – for both of us!
 You can spend even less as a solo traveler or by staying in hostels.

-I hope this post helps, let me know in the comments below what you would do!
+I hope this post helps you plan your Sri Lanka Itinerary, let me know in the comments below what you would do!